Hut to Hut Treks

 Our High Atlas and Mount Toubkal walking holiday in Morocco combines the challenge of summitting Mount Toubkal, North Africa’s highest peak (4,167 m), with some moderate hiking in the High Atlas Mountains and experiencing the vibes of the exotic Marrakech.
 You will reach Mt Toubkal using a route starting from Oukaimeden.

 The Alpe-Adria Trail runs from the Austrian Alps to the Adriatic Sea at a total length of 750 km.
-On our Alpe-Adria Trail: Slovenia and Italy itinerary, you will walk some of the most picturesque sections from the heart of the Slovenian Alps through the Soča Valley to the sunny wine country on the Italian side.
+On our Kranjska Gora to Cividale del Friuli itinerary, you will walk some of the most picturesque sections from the heart of the Slovenian Alps through the Soča Valley to the sunny wine country on the Italian side.

-Hiking at its best from Garmisch Partenkirchen in Germany across two mountain ranges of exceptional Alpine beauty and wilderness to the Austrian town of Innsbruck.
-Wetterstein and Karwendel massifs form the border between Bavaria and Tyrol.
-Through impressive gorges and balcony trails, the Schachen Castle can only be reached by foot and after several hours walking.
+Hiking at its best in the stunning mountains of Bavaria and Tyrol – from Garmisch Partenkirchen in Germany across two mountain ranges of exceptional Alpine beauty and wilderness to the Austrian town of Innsbruck.
+You will walk through impressive gorges and balcony trails.